Munich Residenz: Hofgarten

 The Hofgarten (Court Garden) is located at the northern side of the Residenz opposite to the Festsaalbau.
 It was laid out under King Maximilian I. In the middle of the park in French style is a circular temple built in 1615, crowned by a statue of Bavaria created in 1594 by Hubert Gerhard.
 The western Hofgarten arcades with the gate (Hofgartentor) were executed by Klenze.
 The northern wing includes the former electoral gallery building which was built by court architect Karl Albert von Lespilliez in 1780/81, today home of a theatre museum (Deutsches Theatermueum).

 The remnants of some renaissance arcades in the north east of the park were integrated into the Bavarian State Chancellery in 1992.
-The people of Munich love to denounce it as the 'Straussoleum', named after a former state Premier who commissioned it, or even the Munich White House, in reference to the long and hard fights that prevented the state government from erecting three giant wings instead of one.
+The people of Munich love to denounce it as the 'Straussoleum', named after a former state Premier who commissioned it, or even 'Munich White House', in reference to the long and hard fights that prevented the state government from erecting three giant wings instead of one.
 These wings it was claimed would have destroyed the overall impression of the court gardens.
 Its middle section with the a reconstructed dome are the only surviving sections of the former Bavarian Army Museum, constructed between 1900 and 1905 and almost completely destroyed during the bombing raids of World War II.
 The museum is now located in the Neues Schloss (New Palace) in Ingolstadt, around 80 kilometres north of Munich.

 Tourism

-The Munich Residence and its museums have receive more than 300,000 visitors per year, similar to the Nymphenburg Palace and ahead of Schleissheim Palace, but clearly behind the castles of King Ludwig II, especially Neuschwanstein.
+The Munich Residence and its museums have received more than 300,000 visitors per year, similar to the Nymphenburg Palace and ahead of Schleissheim Palace, but clearly behind the castles of King Ludwig II, especially Neuschwanstein.